Can one get an STI from safer sex with a sex worker?

 The best way to prevent transmission of herpes is to avoid touching the skin that is impacted, from the time when hypersensitivity of the skin precedes blister formation until the scabs have completely healed.
 Between outbreaks, condoms and dams significantly lower the risk of transmission during vaginal, anal, and oral sex.
 However, condoms only cover the penile shaft and the herpes virus can be in an area of the genitals not covered by a condom.

 Again, HPV is transmitted by direct genital-to-genital contact.
 There are about 100 different strains of the human papillomavirus, and typically those that infect the genital region do not infect other areas.
 HPV can be quite easy to get.
 Some studies suggest that as many as three-quarters of adults in the United States have been infected with at least one type of HPV.
 Though viral infections may be present on areas not covered by condoms and dams, using these barriers can greatly reduce the risk of transmission during vaginal, anal, and oral sex.

 So as you can see, there is no short answer to your question.
 It all comes down to activities, levels of protection and the level of risk a person is willing to take.
-To learn more about safer sex, HPV, and herpes, you can read the Related Q&As listed below.
+To learn more about safer sex, HPV, and herpes, you can read the related questions.